43rd Parliament Welcome Kit and Reception

 43rd Parliament Welcome Reception and Kit

-A Welcome Reception will be held on Parliament Hill for all Members of Parliament when the new parliamentary session commences early in 2020.
-Research Canada will announce the Chair, Vice-Chairs and Senate Representative of the Parliamentary Health Research Caucus, welcome returning and new MPs and inform them about the Parliamentary Health Research Caucus (PHRC) and 2020 Caucus events.
+A Welcome Reception will be held on Parliament Hill for all Members of Parliament when the new parliamentary session commences in 2020.
+Hosted by The Minister of Health, along with Research Canada and the Canadian Nurses Foundation, the Chair, Vice-Chairs and Senate Representative of the Parliamentary Health Research Caucus of the 43rd Parliament will be announced at this Reception.
+Returning and new MPs will be welcomed and informed about the Parliamentary Health Research Caucus (PHRC) and 2020 Caucus events.

 STEMCELL Technologies is Canada’s largest biotechnology company.
 We offer more than 2,500 specialized products supporting global research on regenerative medicine, tissue engineering, gene therapy, immunotherapy and advanced therapies for cancer and other diseases.
 Driven by our love of science and our passion for quality, we are Scientists Helping Scientists.